sgoettel/teihdr2csv/README.md

 ## Input

-The script takes as input a directory containing TEI-encoded letter files in XML format.
-The directory should be named `xml_letters` and should be located in the same directory as the script.
-The script will iterate through all files in the directory that have the `.xml` file extension.
+The script will iterate through all files in the directory `xml_letters` that have the `.xml` file extension.
 If you want to change the name of the output file or the path of the output file, you can change it in the script.

 The script extracts data from the following elements and attributes within the XML files from the sender and the receiver: